aamirorbit/base-mini-potfi/docs/BASESCAN_SETUP.md

 # BaseScan API Setup for PotFi

+## ⚠️ IMPORTANT: Etherscan API for Base

+**Good news!** Etherscan API v2 works across **all chains** including Base!

+The same Etherscan API key works for:
+- ✅ Ethereum mainnet (`api.etherscan.io`)
+- ✅ Base network (`api.basescan.org`)
+- ✅ Optimism, Arbitrum, Polygon, etc.

+**You can use either:**
+- Your existing Etherscan API key, OR
+- Create a new one specifically for Base

 ## Why BaseScan API is Better

 Instead of scanning blockchain logs directly (slow, expensive), we use BaseScan's pre-indexed data: